- Home

 Add the required actions to the AI agent.

-The Autonomous AI agents for performing actions are designed to comprehend user intents and act accordingly.
-For example, in a restaurant there is a need to automate online food order intake.
-To accomplish the task, you can create an Autonomous AI agent that performs the following actions:
+Autonomous AI agents are designed to comprehend user intents and act accordingly.
+For example, consider a restaurant with the need to automate online food order intake.
+To accomplish the task, create an autonomous AI agent that performs the following actions:

 -